Dynamoid/dynamoid/README.markdown

 ## TODOS
 1. Tranparent Partitioning of DynamoDB

 DynamoDB achieves much of its speed by relying on a random pattern of writes and reads: internally, hash keys are distributed across servers, and reading from two consecutive servers is much faster than reading from the same server twice.
 Of course, many of our applications request one key (like a commonly used role, a superuser, or a very popular product) much more frequently than other keys.
 In DynamoDB, this will result in lowered throughput and slower response times, and is a design pattern we should try to avoid.
 Dynamoid should be employing a partitioning strategy to divide up keys randomly across DynamoDB's servers.
-Each ID can be assigned an additional number (by default 0 to 199, which can be increased in Dynamoid's configuration) upon save; when read, all 200 hashes are retrieved simultaneously and the most recently updated one is returned to the application.
-This will result in a significant net performance increase, and is usually invisible to the application itself.
+Each ID can be assigned an additional number (by default 0 to 199, which can be increased in Dynamoid's configuration) upon save; when read, all 200 hashes will be retrieved simultaneously and the most recently updated one will be returned to the application.
+This will result in a significant net performance increase, and will be invisible to the application itself.

 ## Credits